jkosem/jk-portfolio/ipfs-mobile.md

 # IPFS Mobile Design Guidelines

-Based on the work started at [Protocol Labs](https://protocol.ai/){:target="_blank"} with the [IPFS Browser Design Guidelines](https://protocol-labs.gitbook.io/ipfs-mobile-design-guide/){:target="_blank"}, we then moved on to bringing a safer, faster Peer-to-Peer (P2P) Internet to everyone with a smartphone.
+Based on the work started at [Protocol Labs](https://protocol.ai/){:target="_blank"} with the [IPFS Browser Design Guidelines](ipfs-browser), we then moved on to bringing a safer, faster Peer-to-Peer (P2P) Internet to everyone with a smartphone.

 ![]({{site.url}}assets/images/ipfs.png)